marco-mariotti/selenoprofiles4/docs/installation.rst

 Docker installation
 -------------------
-Docker installation contains all information available from selenoprofiles, including optional dependencies (see below).
+The docker image of selenoprofiles contains a complete installation, including all optional dependencies (see below).
 To use Docker for running Selenoprofiles, you should follow the next steps:

 1. **Pull the Docker image**: